zhuwenya/Rumor_Detection/README.md

 document as a long sentence input to this model.
 The widths of convolution filter are [2, 3, 4, 5], 100 filters for each width.
 We train 200-dimensional SkipGram (Mikolov et al., 2013) vectors from an unlabeded dataset with 770k documents.
-Our code is mainly based on [CNN-tf][CNN-tf] and reimplemented to support loading word vectors.
+Our code is mainly based on [cnn-text-classification-tf][CNN-tf] and reimplemented to support loading word vectors.
 To better understand the effect of pretrain word vectors, we also conduct an experiment on this model without pretrain vectors.

 ## Result
 | Method | Variant  | Text-S |